dd9jn/rfc4880bis/crypto-refresh.md

 When handling a stream of packets, the length information in each packet header is the canonical source of packet boundaries.
 An implementation handling a packet stream that wants to find the next packet MUST look for it at the precise offset indicated in the previous packet header.

-Additionally, some packets contain internal length indicators (e.g., for a subfield within the packet).
+Additionally, some packets contain internal length indicators (for example, a subfield within the packet).
 In the event that a subfield length indicator within a packet implies inclusion of octets outside the range indicated in the packet header, a parser MUST truncate the subfield at the octet boundary indicated in the packet header.
 Such a truncation renders the packet malformed and unusable.
 An implementation MUST NOT interpret octets outside the range indicated in the packet header as part of the contents of the packet.